ashik5757/Hotel-List-Project/README.md

 Django Server will be run at : http://localhost:8000
 <br>
-Frontend Serevr can access through browser at : http://localhost:3000
+Frontend Server can access through browser at : http://localhost:3000